factiii/stack/README.md

 npx core init
 ```

-This creates an `infrastructure.yml` file.
+This creates a `core.yml` file.
 Edit it with your domains and settings:

 ```yaml
 name: your-repo-name